square/connect-api-examples/connect-examples/v2/node_bookings/README.md

 2. Ensure that you have Node.js version v10 or later (run `node -v` in your terminal).
 If not, follow the instructions for your OS at [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 3. Set your credentials:
-    1. You need a *.env* file at the top directory to provide credentials.
-You can copy the content in the *.env.example* file provided in the project and use it as a template
+    a.
+You need an *.env* file at the top directory to provide credentials.
+You can copy the content in the *.env.example* file provided in the project and use it as a template.
-    2. In the file:
+    b.
+In the file:
-        1. Set `ENVIRONMENT` to `sandbox` (for testing) or `production`
+        * Set `ENVIRONMENT` to `Sandbox` (for testing) or `Production`.
-        2. Replace the placeholder texts of `SQUARE_ACCESS_TOKEN` and `SQUARE_LOCATION_ID` with your access token and your seller location ID, respectively, for the chosen environment.
+        * Replace the placeholder texts of `SQUARE_ACCESS_TOKEN` and `SQUARE_LOCATION_ID` with your access token and your seller location ID, respectively, for the chosen environment.

     You can find your Square credentials in the Square Developer Dashboard.
 For more information, see [Getting Started](https://developer.squareup.com/docs/get-started#step-2-create-an-application).

     **IMPORTANT:** You can use your own credentials to test the sample application.
-If you plan to make a version of this sample application available for other users, you must use the Square [OAuth API](https://developer.squareup.com/docs/oauth-api/overview) to safely manage access to Square accounts.
+If you plan to make a version of this sample application available to other users, you must use the Square [OAuth API](https://developer.squareup.com/docs/oauth-api/overview) to safely manage access to Square accounts.

 4. Open a terminal and run the following command to install the sample application's dependencies: